hipe/tmx/fields/doc/issues/012-normal-normalization.md

-## step 3 of effecting every formal attribute: requiredness
+## step 3 of effecting every association: requiredness

-it may or may not be useful to regard "requiredness" (formally [#014] "parameter arity") as a special kind meta-attribute. on one hand, it is perhaps the most centrally important meta-attribute: "no matter what, don't procede with the operation unless all of the formal attributes on this list have corresponding actual values." but on the other hand it is a meta-attribute that can be seen as almost "outside" of the intrinsic definition of an attribute, having more to do with the participant's relationship with the attribute than the formal attribute itself.
+it may or may not be useful to regard "requiredness" (formally [#014] "parameter arity") as a special kind meta-attribute. on one hand, it is perhaps the most centrally important meta-attribute: "no matter what, don't procede with the operation unless all of the associations in this list have corresponding actual values." but on the other hand it is a meta-association that can be seen as almost "outside" of the intrinsic definition of an attribute, having more to do with the participant's relationship with the attribute than the attribute itself.

-[ac] develops this deeply by modeling requiredness as a concern of the "component association" but not part of the formal component itself.
+[ac] develops this deeply by modeling requiredness as a concern of the "component association" but not part of the formal component itself. in the subject library we collapse these two ideas into one (the association is the attribute), which is why we generally always say "association" and not "attribute" here.

 anyway, here in contrast to the past we're going to try something a little simpler in how we implement this. (we're going to give requiredness